-Name Description Database Repair Action Repair, scan, delete if fails: Default action.
+Name Description Database Repair Action Select which action to take if the database becomes corrupted: • Repair, scan, delete if fails : Default action.
 If the database becomes corrupted, two different repair methods will be attempted: a fast repair and a thorough repair.
-If both repair methods fail, the contents of the database will be deleted.
-Repair, delete if fails: If the database becomes corrupted, a fast repair will be attempted.
-If the fast repair fails, the contents of the database will be deleted.
-Repair, archive if fails: If the database becomes corrupted, a fast repair will be attempted.
-If the fast repair fails, the contents of the database will be archived.
-Repair will be attempted.
-If the fast repair fails, the contents of the database will be archived.
-Delete (no repair): If the database becomes corrupted, the contents of the database will be deleted.
-Archive (no repair): If the database becomes corrupted, the contents of the database will be archived.
+If both repair methods fail, the contents of the database will be deleted. • Repair, delete if fails : If the database becomes corrupted, a fast repair will be attempted.
+If the fast repair fails, the contents of the database will be deleted. • Repair, archive if fails : If the database becomes corrupted, a fast repair will be attempted.
+If the fast repair fails, the contents of the database will be archived. • Delete (no repair) : If the database becomes corrupted, the contents of the database will be deleted. • Archive (no repair): If the database becomes corrupted, the contents of the database will be archived.
 If you choose an action to repair a corrupt database, this corrupt database is closed while it is repaired.
 Instead, a new database is created to allow recordings to continue.
 Why archive a corrupt database?
 Provided the corrupt database has been archived, it can often be repaired by the Smart Client.
 So when you open the corrupt database in the Smart Client, the Smart Client will repair it automatically if at all possible.
 Tip: There are several things you can do to prevent that your databases become corrupt in the first place.
-See Protect recording databases from corruption (see "About protecting recording databases from corruption" on page 150).
+See Protect recording databases from corruption (see "About protecting recording databases from corruption" on page 181).
 Configure Dynamic Paths With dynamic archiving paths, you specify a number of different archiving paths, usually across several drives.
-If the drive containing the camera's database is among the path you have selected for dynamic archiving, XProtect Essential will always try to archive to that path first.
-If not, XProtect Essential automatically archives to the archiving drive with the most available space at any time, provided there is not a camera database using that drive.
-See also Dynamic path selection (on page 73).
+If the drive containing the camera's database is among the path you have selected for dynamic archiving, XProtect Go will always try to archive to that path first.
+If not, XProtect Go automatically archives to the archiving drive with the most available space at any time, provided there is not a camera database using that drive.
+See also Dynamic path selection (on page 74).